Stephanopogon

-Stephanopogon is a genus of flagellated marine protist that superficially resembles a ciliate.

-Characteristics
+Characteristics and taxonomy

-Stephanopogon closely resembles certain ciliates and was originally classified with them, but is now considered related to heterolobosean flagellates.
+Stephanopogon superficially resemble ciliates and was originally thought to be one, but the organism is now considered to be a heterolobosean.
 The cell is somewhat flattened, with multiple smooth flagella arranged in rows running from the front to the back, and has an anterior mouth supported by rods.
 They feed on bacteria, diatoms, and other smaller organisms.
-There are 2-16 nuclei, but they are not differentiated into macronuclei and micronuclei as occurs in ciliates.
-They have a cosmopolitan distribution.
+There are 2-16 equally sized nuclei per cell.